xuhui1990/zlatankr.github.io/resume/index.md

 ### **Assistant Market Research Analyst** , VLSI Research, Santa Clara, CA. Oct 2007 – May 2009

 - Financial analysis, forecasting, and market research of hundreds of companies in the semiconductor equipment and related industries.
-- Created, updated, and analyzed Excel-based models.
+- Created, maintained, and analyzed Excel-based models.
 - Wrote technical study papers and company press releases.
 - Interacted with current and potential clients on a regular basis.